 The UREP provides students with an opportunity to develop their research skills, gain experience in team-based collaboration and participate in a real world project under the mentorship of a GU-Q faculty member.
 There are two application cycles each year with competition deadlines taking place in the Spring and Fall semesters.

 Fellowships and Award Opportunities

 Students are encouraged to seek fellowship and award opportunities.
 In the past GU-Q students have received the ‘Georgetown Environment Initiative Undergraduate Summer Research Fellowship’ and the prestigious ‘Palmer Award’ from LeaderShape Institute, among others.
-Opportunities from Main Campus such as the Georgetown University’s Berkley Center for Religion, Peace and World Affairs and the center for Social Justice Research, Teaching and Services fellowship are also accessible to GU-Q students.
+Opportunities from the Washington, DC campus such as the Georgetown University’s Berkley Center for Religion, Peace and World Affairs and the Center for Social Justice Research, Teaching and Services fellowship are also accessible to GU-Q students.